 OFS's second operational goal is to continue helping struggling homeowners avoid foreclosure.
 The Making Home Affordable Program (MHA) is helping homeowners and assisting in stabilizing the housing market.
-On June 26, 2014, the Administration extended the application deadline for MHA programs for at least one additional year through 2016, in order to provide struggling homeowners additional time to access sustainable mortgage relief.
-The largest program within MHA is the Home Affordable Modification Program (HAMP).
-Under this program more than 1.4 million homeowners have had their mortgages modified permanently.
-HAMP has also set new standards and changed practices throughout the mortgage servicing industry in fundamental ways.
+On June 26, 2014, the Administration extended the application deadline for MHA programs for at least one additional year through 2016, to provide struggling homeowners additional time to access sustainable mortgage relief.